Edgar-Donk/tkinter.ttk.style/docs/07blue_sky.rst

 Scale
 ^^^^^^

-In the scale widget we have a similar situation but we can use the ``command`` property to trigger our external function, which simplifies matters somewhat, we need only to concentrate on obtaining the scale value then trigger the state changes at pre-determined settings.
+In the scale widget we have a similar situation to progressbar but we can use the ``command`` property to trigger our external function, which simplifies matters somewhat, we need only to concentrate on obtaining the scale value then trigger the state changes at pre-determined settings.
 The horizontal scale has several states not only for the slider but the trough as well.
 This makes the state calls more interesting than usual.
 When calling a state remember to cancel the other states.

 .. container:: toggle